LivSterling/up-next/README.md

 **UpNext** is a full-stack, community-driven platform where fashion lovers—from seasoned DIYers to curious beginners—can document their clothing upcycles, get AI-powered suggestions, and inspire others through shared creativity.

-Every year, 92 million tons of textile waste end up in landfills.
+Every year, 92 million tons of textile waste ends up in landfills.
 UpNext aims to reduce that number by helping people reimagine what they already own.

 ---